National Dental Centre photographer assigned to capture patients' jaws shot over 600 chest photos instead

 During the sessions, Ng did not give the blue board to the victims and kept the curtains closed.
 He would surreptitiously arrange the cameras in positions prohibited by the NDCS and later transfer the photos to his personal thumb drive.

-He also assessed NDCS' internal system to download photos of the victim's faces, as he wanted to match them to the voyeuristic shots he took.
+He also accessed NDCS' internal system to download photos of the victim's faces, as he wanted to match them to the voyeuristic shots he took.

 Ng also obtained contact details of some victims for "personal consumption" or to contact them for unscheduled photo-taking sessions, the prosecutor said.